vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/18_THE_NATURE_OF_THE_VEDIC_SACRIFICE/5_The_Materials_of_the_Sacrifice.md

 285

-Khadira wood, he turns a magic rite into a sacrifice pro forma: similarly, if he offers manure to produce plenteousness in cattle, or gives the sacrificer the strength of a lion, wolf, and tiger by mixing in the oblation at the Sautră- mani hairs of these animals.
+Khadira wood, he turns a magic rite into a sacrifice pro forma: similarly, if he offers manure to produce plenteousness in cattle, or gives the sacrificer the strength of a lion, wolf, and tiger by mixing in the oblation at the Sautrā- mani hairs of these animals.
 Such cases are instructive as they show that the idea that the horse sacrifice might in itself merely be intended to secure to the sacrificer the strength and swiftness of the horse is by no means absurd or unreasonable, even if it is not quite a complete view of the rite.

 :